 Engaging for Success: enhancing performance through employee engagement was published towards the end of 2009.

-It confirmed what a couple of generations of HR specialists and business thinkers had been asserting for some time: that engaged employees are more productive, creative and happy.
+It confirmed what a couple of generations of human resources specialists and business thinkers had been asserting for some time: that engaged employees are more productive, creative and happy.
 It said:

 “Business and organisations function best when they make their employees’ commitment, potential, creativity and capability central to their operation."